zhuodannychen/Portfolio-Optimization/README.md

     return list(optimal['x'])
 ```
 ## Maximum Sharpe
-[Sharpe Ratio]("https://economictimes.indiatimes.com/definition/sharpe-ratio") is the measure of risk-adjusted return of a portfolio.
+[Sharpe Ratio]("https://economictimes.indiatimes.com/definition/sharpe-ratio") is the measure of the risk-adjusted return of a portfolio.
 A portfolio with a higher Sharpe Ratio is considered superior to its peers.
-However, expected returns and risk should be known with certainty.
+However, expected returns and risks should be known with certainty.

 The Maximum Sharpe Portfolio can be constructed using ```scipy.optimize.minimize```, except we multiply -1 to the function to maximize the effect.
 ```python